OU-Libraries/cdm-util-scripts/README.md

 * A field data CSV containing the new metadata values to be uploaded to CONTENTdm
 * An output file name

-and outputs a JSON file for use with [cdm-catcher](https://github.com/wastatelibrary/cdm-catcher)'s `edit` action.
+and outputs a JSON file containing the field data from the CSV reconciled against the specified CONTENTdm collection for use with [cdm-catcher](https://github.com/wastatelibrary/cdm-catcher)'s `edit` action.

 The reconciliation configuration file specifies these parameters:
 * `repository-url` the CONTENTdm instance URL